AbedTuffaha/Encryption-Decryption/README.md

 The encryption process involves modifying the text based on its character type and combining alphabet characters with the encryption key to produce new characters.
 This approach increases the complexity of the encryption.

-To ensure stronger encryption, each encryption key is made unique by looping through it for each alphabet character in the length of the given text by using (`en_key_counter`).
-This makes decrypting part of the encrypted text yield an incorrect result.
+To ensure stronger encryption, each encryption key is looped through for each alphabet character in the length of the given text by using (`en_key_counter`).
+This makes decrypting parts of an encrypted text yield incorrect results in most cases, specially when using alphabet characters in the text.

 The following describes the encryption process for each character `char` in each `word` in the target text, after splitting it using `split()`: